2022

 Take 3 for the Sea

+The Caring for the Environment focus area reflects two areas of interest for Sir Vincent Fairfax: youth leadership and environmental protection.
 Overwhelmingly, both the literature and VFFF’s own consultations, point to young people’s increasing awareness and understanding of environmental issues, their causes and effects.
 Young Australians appreciate their own future wellbeing is dependent on addressing environmental challenges, and VFFF appreciates that as part of a Backing Young People strategy, advancing youth driven approaches to these challenges is crucial.
+Through the Caring for the Environment focus area, VFFF aims to support young people to turn their concerns for the future of the environment into action, by participating in and leading environmental projects.
+Specifically, the outcomes being sought are:

 • For young people to gain new environmental knowledge, skills and networks